lugerlakes/covid-nhmm/README.md

 ---

 ## Manuscript & Reproducibility

 - The manuscript drafts (for submission to Nature) are located in the paper/ folder.

-- All scripts and notebooks generate publication-quality figures stored in the results/figures/ folder.
-- Code and datasets are versioned with Git; a comprehensive requirements.txt ensures reproducibility of the computational environment.
+- Figures and tables for publication are generated in results/

+- Environments are controlled via requirements.txt and setup_env.ps1

+- R package dependencies are listed in src/install_packages.R
 ---

 ## License & Citation